Matleo/MLPython2Java/MaschineLearning4J/src/main/java/NeuralNetwork/README.md

 # Neural Networks Java
-In this part of the project i will describe how to use a model that was previously built, trained and exported in Python.
-If you have not looked at the [Python side](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork) yet, i recommend doing so.
+In this part of the project I will describe how to use a model that was previously built, trained and exported in Python.
+If you have not looked at the [Python side](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork) yet, I recommend doing so.

 ## Model as a Service
 I used two seperate methods to export a Python machine learning model: